This post was originally published on August 9, 2016.

 This was the call sent to women in preparation for the largest organized parade of suffragettes, who were planning to march to bring attention to issues surrounding women’s rights.
 The call was answered.

-On March 3rd, 1913, an organized parade of women marched down Pennsylvania Avenue in our nation’s capital.
-The parade was led by lawyer Inez Milholland, who was dressed in all white, wearing a white cape, and riding a white horse.
-Behind her was a parade of 5,000 women from numerous countries including bands, four mounted brigades, three heralds, and twenty-four decorated floats.
 As soon as the parade began, swarms of onlookers, most of whom were men, made it almost impossible for the women to march to their destination.
 They hurled insults and indecent comments at the women, attempting to disrupt their focus.
 At one point, the parade was forced to march in a single file line in order to get through the crowds.
-However, most finally made it to the Treasury Building where speakers took turns addressing the eager crowd of suffragettes and supporters.
+However, most finally made it to the U.S. Treasury building where speakers took turns addressing the eager crowd of suffragettes and supporters.
 The New York Times described the parade as “one of the most impressively beautiful spectacles ever staged in this country.”

 2. The Medals Heard Around the World

-Racial inequality and injustice was thriving in the U.S, despite boasting of being the home of the free and the brave.
-While the U.S national anthem played, Tommie Smith and John Carlos stood with black-gloved fists raised high above their bowed heads.
-They later explained that they bowed their heads as a sign of respect for the country; however, some back home did not feel the same way.
-Millions of viewers from the U.S were outraged, and when the Olympians returned home they were vilified by their own country.
+Racial inequality and injustice was thriving in the U.S., despite boasting of being the home of the free and the brave.
+While the U.S. national anthem played, Tommie Smith and John Carlos stood with black-gloved fists raised high above their bowed heads.
+They later explained that they bowed their heads as a sign of respect for the country; however, some people back home did not feel the same way.
+Millions of viewers from the U.S. were outraged, and when the Olympians returned home, they were vilified by their own country.

 3. The Singing Revolution (1986-1991)

-Estonia was first occupied by the Soviets in 1939, followed by an occupation by the Nazis, and then again by the Soviets.
-Terror and dictatorship had plagued their nation, with one quarter of their entire population deported to Siberia by the end of WWII.
+Estonia was first occupied by the Soviets in 1939, followed by an occupation by the Nazis and then again by the Soviets.
+Terror and dictatorship had plagued their nation, with a quarter of their entire population deported to Siberia by the end of WWII.

 There were no weapons or riots.
 Instead, they used only their voices.